Little Airplane Productions

-The company's main studio is located in New York City's South Street Seaport.
-Filming, animation, design, and storyboarding work are completed in a 12000 sqft building.
-The studio also has a recording facility for voice-over and music.
+The company's main studio was located in New York City's South Street Seaport.
+Filming, animation, design, and storyboarding work were completed in a 12000 sqft building.
+The studio also had a recording facility for voice-over and music.
 In mid-2007, the company opened new studios in London and Abu Dhabi, following the announcement of 3rd & Bird.

 Lori Shaer left Little Airplane in 2002, but she continued to be given a "special thanks" credit on the second and third seasons of Oobi.
 Josh Selig left the company in 2020.

+In June 2023, Studio 100 announced that Little Airplane would be "closing shop" and that its studio space would be replaced by a new company called Terribly Terrific Productions (founded by former Art Directors from Little Airplane).

 History

 Both Josh Selig and Lori Shaer (named Lori Sherman until her marriage) worked for Sesame Workshop in the mid-1990s.
 After being laid off, Selig partnered with Shaer to open a studio in New York City.
 For the first year, they both worked out of a "one-room office in Tribeca" and did not make much money.

 Selig explained that they called their payment formula "a third, a third and a third, meaning every time we finished a small production job, we would split whatever profit was left in the budget three ways.
 Lori got a third.
 I got a third.
 And Little Airplane got a third.
 That first year we both earned less than the guy washing our windows."

 The name "Little Airplane" was derived from a 1994 short film that Selig had produced for Sesame Street called "I'm a Little Airplane."
 At first, Little Airplane only produced similar live-action content, including Oobi and a film called The Time-Out Chair.
 The studio did not create its own animation until creative director Jennifer Oxley joined the staff.
 She developed a style of animation called "photo-puppetry" that was used in many of the studio's later works, including Wonder Pets! and 3rd & Bird.